markuskuehnle/bias-fairness-mvp/README.md

    - How many candidates should be suggested in the frontend for the user to review?
    - What is the maximum number of candidates that can be invited?
    - How many selection rounds should a user complete?
+   - Should the candidate rounds be reproducible? (random selection)

 ---

 ### Additional Notes and Considerations